Markets

 2030

-As of mid-October 2025, spot gold (XAU/USD) is trading above $4,250 per ounce, having surged past previous records.
-The immediate bias remains strongly bullish, bolstered by dovish expectations for U.S. monetary policy and renewed safe-haven demand.
+As of January 2026, spot gold (XAU/USD) is trading near $4,720 per ounce, having surged past previous milestones.
+The immediate bias remains strongly bullish, bolstered by concerns regarding the independence of the Federal Reserve and sustained safe-haven demand amidst new trade frictions.

-Relief that gold has surpassed $4,250 comes amid rising expectations for U.S. Fed rate cuts, adding momentum to the rally.
+Relief that gold has surpassed its recent historical high at $4,700 comes amid rising tensions involving U.S. trade tariffs, adding momentum to the rally.

 (Chart powered by TradingView.
 Charts are for educational and illustrative purposes only and may differ from live trading prices on our platform.)